India may face blackouts as coal shortage cuts power output

 "We are monitoring the situation and are hopeful that there will not be major disruptions."

-The states that could be hit with blackouts include Maharashtra and Haryana, the official said, declining to be named as he was not authorised to speak to the media.
+The states that could be hit with blackouts include western Maharashtra state, whose capital is the financial hub Mumbai, and northern state of Haryana, the official said, declining to be named as he was not authorised to speak to the media.

 A court this week declared scores of coal block mining allocations made since 1993 unlawful and arbitrary.
 If it cancels the blocks after a further hearing due to start on Monday, India may have to import even more coal to keep the lights on.